polluxsynth/arduino-fast-midi-octaver/README.md

 (connected to the LED_BUILTIN (D13) pin on the Arduino) being inverted, i.e. normally on, and flashes off when MIDI data is seen.
 In low latency mode, the MIDI LED is normally off, and flashes on for MIDI data.

+A salient feature of the octaver is to handle the cases of either the source MIDI channel being changed between the note on and subsequent note off message, or the octave being changed under these conditions.
+The octaver saves the original transposition and MIDI channel of the note on, and transmits the note off on the appropriate MIDI channel and with the appropriate tranposition.
+This avoids any hung notes, and also allows for creative use of the octaver, for instance by playing a low note, then switching the transposer to a higher octave and play high notes while holding the low note.

+Note that MIDI key pressure messages are currently not transposed.

 # Other features